Britt Westbourne: Reception

 The humorous side of Britt's inability to get along with Patrick's daughter Emma was demonstrated when Britt accidentally throws Emma's wet doll (named Baby Ariel) into a grill, causing it to catch fire during a 4th of July barbecue.
 The scene was shown on the E! television series The Soup!, which recaps popular culture television moments of the week.
 Presenter Tim Jennings stated: "Not everyone is good with kids [...]
 In fact, if you don’t have one and aren’t used to interacting with them, a conversation with a random child can end up feeling awkward.
 If this ever happens to you, don’t despair.
 At the very least, it will never be as bad as what happened to Britt on ‘General Hospital’ this week".
 Jennings jokingly stated: "Don’t worry, Baby Ariel.
 Soaps always bring characters back from the dead."
 The scene has been described as an "instant classic".
 Later, Violette DeSantis of SheKnows Media compiled a poll of characters that have "been pulling at our heartstrings.
 Characters we like and dislike have shared their intimate thoughts.
 While watching a few confront their inner demons or confess their feelings to others we might have felt deeply moved to hug one or two of them", with Britt included."

+Charlie Mason and Richard Simms from Soaps She Knows called the Britt's 2023 departure the "Worst Exit" in American soap operas of that year, questioning why they would kill off a character "with as much potential as O'Brecht's daughter", though they acknowledged that her "Swan song" was "dramatic".